jadecobra/python_tdd_exercises/source/classes/classes.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<classes: tests and solutions>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<objects: tests and solutions>`

 ----